Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-backup/guide.es-us.md

 - Veeam uses the captured vApp metadata to define the vApp settings and the original location of the virtual machine in the Public VCF as-a-Service hierarchy.
 - Veeam restores the VMs in the backup file to their original location or to another location.
 In addition, Veeam restores all VM settings.

-**How do I restore a VM using the Veeam Data PlatformPublic VCF as-a-Service plugin?**
+**How do I restore a VM using the Veeam Data Platform Public VCF as-a-Service plugin?**

 To perform a full restore, click `Entire VM Restore`{.action}